Can I recover my lost data myself?

 DIY recovery software

-This is often deemed as the quickest and cheapest course of action, but is it advisable?
+This is often the quickest and cheapest course of action, but is it advisable?
 Getting your hands on some reputable do-it-yourself data recovery software is easy and can be a real help in situations where you’ve got external storage (USB hard drive, SD card, etc.) and you have accidentally deleted data or formatted the device.
 However, do not use data recovery software on the same system that you have lost data.
 This will write more data to your drive and as we’ve already mentioned – this could quickly destroy lost or deleted files by overwriting them.
 Actions such as downloading the software files and running a scan can quickly wipe out files that might otherwise have been recoverable.
-In short, it can be very easy to make things worse when using DIY software, so always proceed with caution.

 Opening the drive yourself

-A quick search online brings up many DIY video guides with a lot of views claiming they can show you how to successfully open your hard drive and fix problems like ‘buzzing’ and ‘clicking’ noises, which are usually signs of physical failures.
-Be warned: opening your hard drive outside of a cleanroom environment can cause irreparable damage to your data and we’d strongly advise against it.
+A quick online search brings up many DIY video guides with a lot of views claiming they can show you how to successfully open your hard drive and fix problems like ‘buzzing’ and ‘clicking’ noises, which are usually signs of physical failures.
+Warning: opening your hard drive outside of a cleanroom environment can cause irreparable damage to your data and we’d strongly advise against it.

 We regularly receive drives that have been opened where small dust particles and even the slightest scratches or dents have caused significant harm and made potentially successful recoveries impossible.
-Hard drives are delicate, complex devices and a great deal of precision and experience is needed to work around a problem to recover the data.
-There’s so much that can go wrong by trying to do it yourself, therefore it’s best to let the experts take a look rather than cutting corners and risk your data being permanently lost.
+Hard drives are delicate, complex devices and having a great deal of precision and experience is a requirement in order to work around a problem to recover the data.
+There’s so much that can go wrong by trying to do it yourself, therefore, it’s best to let the experts take a look rather than cutting corners and risk losing your data permanently.

-It’s quite like dealing with a broken bone; most of us would probably look online first for information about the symptoms, but we wouldn’t take matters into our own hands in terms of treatment as we’re not trained medical professionals!
+It’s quite like dealing with a broken bone; most of us would probably look online first for information about the symptoms, but we wouldn’t take matters into our own hands in terms of treatment as we are not medical professionals!
 Seeking a thorough, expert analysis should be your first course of action to obtain a comprehensive diagnosis and prevent further damage.

 Talking about further damage…